Machine Learning for Electron-Scale Turbulence Modeling in W7-X: Active-learning-based iterative reduced model refinement

-Finally, we use the resulting ensembles to quantify prediction uncertainty.
-Specifically, we compute the $2.5$th and $97.5$th percentiles of the predictions from the bootstrap ensemble for each test point, which define the lower and upper bounds of the $95\%$ prediction interval.
-We also compute the mean of the prediction ensembles.
-As the size of the training dataset increases, these estimates generally become more accurate and the prediction intervals tend to narrow, providing more reliable uncertainty bounds.
-While the width of the prediction interval can quantify prediction uncertainty, we instead compute the relative deviation of the interval bounds from the mean prediction.
-This approach provides a measure of uncertainty that is independent of the wide-ranging magnitude of the heat flux values (from $\sim \sim$$-1$) was only achieved when the sparse grid data was included in the testing set during the active learning procedure, which is equivalent to our original approach.
-We attribute this to the narrower range of the parameter $\uptau$ in that specific database subset (see Table~\ref{tab:hi_fi_database_parameters}).
-In contrast, the sparse grid dataset used $\uptau$ values between $0.80$ and $2.50$.
-The additional sparse grid data provided new information that is not available in the database.
-Thus, this wider range was sufficient to yield a fit for $p_3$ that is consistent with the results obtained at all other radial locations.
+We then quantify prediction uncertainty using these ensembles.
+For each test point, we compute the $2.5$th and $97.5$th percentiles of the bootstrap predictions, which define the lower and upper bounds of the $95\%$ prediction interval.
+We also compute the ensemble mean prediction.
+As the size of the training dataset increases, these estimates typically stabilize and the prediction intervals tend to narrow.
+We note, however, that narrow bootstrap intervals do not necessarily imply physically accurate predictions; rather, they reflect confidence in the fitted model, within the assumed functional form and least-squares framework.
+Although the interval width quantifies variability across the bootstrap ensemble, we instead measure uncertainty via the relative deviation of the interval bounds from the mean prediction.
+This normalization renders the uncertainty metric independent of the wide dynamic range of the heat flux values (from $\sim 0.2$ to over $400$; see Table~\ref{tab:hi_fi_database_parameters}).
+To ensure robust estimation, we use $M = 10{,}000$ bootstrap samples in all experiments.

+\paragraph*{Step III: Active-learning-based model refinement.} The active learning procedure selects the input triplet $\{\omega_{T_e}, \eta_e, \uptau \}$ from the test set that has the largest deviation of the prediction interval bounds from the mean prediction.
+Once selected, this input is removed from $\mathcal{I}_{\mathrm{test}}$ and is added to the training dataset, $\mathcal{P}_{\mathrm{train}}$, along with its corresponding heat flux value (or ``label" in ML terminology).
+The models are then retrained on this augmented dataset, completing one cycle.
+We note that although active learning is typically performed online, where $\mathcal{I}_{\mathrm{test}}$ might consist of a large number of pseudo-random samples of inputs for example, our use of the pre-existing database is a pragmatic choice made to demonstrate the method's efficacy within the constraints of the available datasets.
+The goal of our procedure is to efficiently and robustly identify the `best' models that the available database can support, relative to the guiding active learning metrics.